 Pete Best had missed out by a whisker on global fame and fortune on a massive scale.

 Taylor was a journalist who worked for newspapers in the North West.
 He wrote a review of the Beatles in concert and gradually became a trusted insider and confidante of the group.
 Later, Brian Epstein asked him to become their press officer.
-He left the Beatles after their US concert tour in 1964 but returned in 1968 to become the press officer for the Beatles’ Apple Corps in 1968.
+He left the Beatles after their US concert tour in 1964 but returned in 1968 to become the press officer for the Beatles’ Apple Corps.
 In the late seventies Taylor collaborated with George Harrison on his memoir, ‘I, Me, Mine.’

 Derek Taylor died in 1997 while still working for Apple on the Beatles’ Anthology book.